3 Days in London: Perfect First-Timer Itinerary

 Arrival & Departure: Flights and Airport Transfers

 Fly into Heathrow (LHR), Gatwick (LGW), or Stansted (STN).
-For this 3-day itinerary, aim to arrive by early afternoon on Day 1 and depart evening of Day 3 or morning of Day 4.
+Land by lunch on Day 1 for a fresh Tower 09:00 start—or arrive the night before on a red-eye.
+Depart evening of Day 3 or morning of Day 4.

 Where to Stay for 3 Days in London